The Ratchet & Clank series has been around for nearly two decades and, in that time, has solidified itself in PlayStation hall of fame.

 Platforms: PSP, PS2

-One of the main criticisms directed at Secret Agent Clank is how little it tries to incorporate Clank’s unique abilities.
-Instead, they decided to have the character simply inherit most of Ratchet’s move set.
-That said, we admire High Impact for trying to approach the franchise from a fresh perspective.
+One of the main criticisms directed at Secret Agent Clank is how little it tries to incorporate Clank’s unique abilities; instead, they decided to have the character simply inherit most of Ratchet’s move set.

 Ratchet & Clank Future: Quest for Booty